KNowledgeOnWebScale/retina/README.md

-# Imagining the power of prolog on Web scale
+# Imagining the power of Prolog on Web scale

 Imagining is expressed in [ISO Prolog](https://en.wikipedia.org/wiki/Prolog#ISO_Prolog)